 How many trainee solicitors are recruited each year?

-We are looking for two Trainee Solicitors to commence in September 2020 and five Trainee Solicitors to commence in September 2021.
+We are looking for five Trainee Solicitors to commence in September 2022.

 How is the training structured and which areas of law will be covered?